Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles have the 11th-ranked team ERA across all league pitching staffs (4.02).
+- The Orioles have a 4.01 team ERA that ranks 10th across all league pitching staffs.

-- Orioles pitchers combine to allow 157 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (158 total, 1.1 per game).

-- His last time out was on Sunday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.
+- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he threw 4 2/3 innings, allowing four earned runs while giving up six hits.

+- The 27-year-old has an ERA of 4.84, with 9.1 strikeouts per nine innings, in 25 games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.